carlosmaniero/1-algorithm-per-day/src/main/java/week001/README.md

 ![Fibonacci Recursive](./Fibonacci%20Recursive.svg)

-The purple number is the `if` clause.
-That it means that always that zero or one is given for the fibonacci function, it will return the same number.
-This default values are called `base cases` that prevents the function to run forever.
+The number represented purple above is the `if` clause return.
+That it means that always that zero or one were given for the fibonacci function, it will return the same number.
+This default values are called `base cases` that prevents the function to call itself forever.

 ## Fibonacci using Stream API

-Personally, the classical way has some kind of mutations that makes the code hard to understand.
-Even when we just have two variables changing.
+Personally, the classical way has some kind of mutations that makes the code hard to understand to me - even when we have just two variables changing.
 The recursive way is the one who best describes what fibonacci is in terms of code, but it is really slow.
 As you can see above, to discovery `fib(5)` we need to discovery `fib(4)` and `fib(3)` and to discovery `fib(4)` we need to discovery `fib(3)` again.
 So `fib(3)` is processed twice.

-To solve this problem using streams, I first started creating a representation to our fibonacci pairs.
+To solve this problem using streams, I first started creating a representation to our fibonacci sequence.

 ```java
 public static class FibonacciSequence {